 For example, gamification features in AnswerHub allow developers to earn reputation points for participating in different community actions, such as helping to answer questions in the discussion forum or sharing documents or code.

-Indeed, it’s an exciting time for developers, as well as the developer managers and devrel evangelists who help scale community content and membership
+Indeed, it’s an exciting time for developers, as well as the developer managers and several evangelists who help scale community content and membership